a-foreman/Single_Cell_Shiny_Lab_Dashboard/README.md

   shinyjs::inlineCSS(appCSS), navbarPage("Brand Lab Dashboard", theme = shinytheme("cosmo"),
 ```

-#Single Cell Protocol
-This sets the first section of the app where you can provide any analysis, protocol or method notes that would helpful to users.
+The below sets the first section of the app where you can provide any analysis, protocol or method notes that would helpful to users.
 Most of this information is coded using the html tags feature in R (for example, to add a hyperlink = tags$a(href="").All text needs to be written between "".
 Use p() either side of text to foramt paragraphs.

 ```{protocol info}
  tabPanel(title = div(icon("chart-line", lib = "font-awesome"), "Single Cell"),